ppanko/intro-to-hpc/BASH-cheatsheet.md

 &nbsp;&nbsp;&nbsp;Language used to communicate with UNIX/[UNIX-like](https://en.wikipedia.org/wiki/Unix-like) operating systems.

-&nbsp;&nbsp;&nbsp;Very useful for facilitating and running jobs on a computing cluster!
+&nbsp;&nbsp;&nbsp;Very useful for facilitating and running [jobs] on a [computer cluster]!

 &nbsp;

 > bash syntax basics

-&nbsp;&nbsp;&nbsp;Usually a command followed by arguments separated by a space.
+&nbsp;&nbsp;&nbsp;Usually a command followed by arguments, each separated by a space.

 &nbsp;&nbsp;&nbsp;Arguments can be variables, directory paths or options.